absimas/VideoClipper/README.md

 -----

+# License

+This project is GNU GPL software.
+See [COPYING](COPYING) for the complete license.

 # Functionality
 Currently the app can accomplish the following:
 - Parse a chosen video file and determine its *Attributes*